Java Applets and Webstart

 Applets may also not make network connections to other computers.
 They can only connect back to the computer they were loaded from.
 These security restrictions can be relaxed in a number of ways.
 Applets can be signed and have security certificates.
 Or a user may install a Java security policy file which grants the applets permission to do potentially dangerous things.
 We do this on our phones all the time, right?
 Or if the applet is loaded locally from the local hard drive it will have a different security policy and has access to the local system and networking.
 Applets do have usefulness which is why we now have the Java Web Start technology.

 Java Web Start

 Java Web Start technology is almost the same thing as the Java Applet technology except that it is a normal java application which runs in a Sandbox on your computer as a desktop GUI application with its own Frame.
 Security is the same for web start apps as it is for Applets.
 I do not have much to say about Java Web Start except to say that a special file type called .jnlp is needed to launch the web start app in a single mouse click on a web page link.
 It is then downloaded and started up in the sandbox.
-Applets and Web Start applications are both cached on the local hard drive in your browsers cache.
-Applets, Web Start Apps and cookies are all wiped off the hard drive with system cleanup task.
+Applets are cached on the local hard drive in your browsers cache.
+Applets and cookies are all wiped off the hard drive with system cleanup task.
 Unlike Applets, Webstart apps do not run off of a browser thread but as a standalone desktop app.